calvh3/Simulated-Annealing-Sudoku/README.md

 1) Fill out each sub-square 'block', with random numbers such that each is a subsolution (contains numbers 1-9 only).
 2) The problem state is scored by counting the number of repeats in each row and each collumn (score=0 iff puzzle is solved).
 Begin loop:
-3) Create a new problem state by randomly selecting a block, and randomly swapping two of the unfixed elements (not clues).
+3) Create a new problem state by randomly selecting a block, then randomly swapping two of the unfixed elements (not clues).
 4) Score the new state and find the difference with old score;
      &nbsp; &nbsp;  if the score improves accept the new state.
      &nbsp; &nbsp;  else if score doesn't improve use probablilty dist.
 P=1/(1+e^(score_diff/T)) where T is the global temperature parameter: